ToshioCP/Gtk4-tutorial/src/sec14.src.md

 So, the floating reference is converted into an ordinary reference.
 That is to say, floating reference is removed, and the normal reference count is one.
-Thanks to this, the caller doesn't need to decrease tv's reference count.
+Thanks to this, the caller does not need to decrease tv's reference count.
-If an Object\_A is not a descendant of GInitiallyUnowned, the program is like this:
+If an Object\_A were not a descendant of GInitiallyUnowned, the program would be like this:

 ~~~
 Object_A *obj_a = object_a_new (); // reference count is one